fugudesign/maintenance-switch/readme.txt

 2. A setting page allows to define which roles can bypass the maintenance mode and to define the entire HTML code of the maintenance page, or use a custom file in your theme.

 == Changelog ==

+= 1.3.1 =
+* Fix a PHP4 compatibility issue
+* Fix a bug with settings migration
+* Improve some styles

 = 1.3.0 =
 * Improve performances